mguideng/mguideng.github.io/_posts/2019-02-27-scrape-glassdoor-gdscrapeR.md

 ![](https://raw.githubusercontent.com/mguideng/mguideng.github.io/master/img/2019-02-27_files/6spacex-absplit.PNG)

 It's obvious by now that getting the data we want requires selecting the right elements, so different selectors due to changes will return a null (or differing) number of rows.
-In these cases, using `gdscrapeR` will throw an error shown as _"Could not scrape data from website."_.
-This is because at least one of our variables returned a differing row length (e.g., 0 or 1,111 instead of 1,112) and therefore did not meet the condition for `map_dfr()` before it can row bind.
+In these cases, using `gdscrapeR` will throw an error shown as _"Could not scrape data from website."_ This is because at least one of our variables returned an inconsistent row length (e.g., 0 or 1,111 instead of 1,112) and therefore did not meet the condition for `map_dfr()` before it can row bind.

 #### Solutions
 Try `gdscrapeR` again at a later time with a new session to get the split version of the website that will work.